General

 Registration

-Registration involves creating teams, paying the fees, and assigning students to teams.
+Registration involves creating teams, paying the registration fee,

 See instructions.